A Forum on Well-Being and the Environment

-The Traditional Roots Institute, based at National College of Natural Medicine, is throwing our doors open to welcome Portlanders, and to celebrate and learn together.
+The Traditional Roots Institute, based at National University of Natural Medicine, is throwing our doors open to welcome Portlanders, and to celebrate and learn together.
 We’ll have hands-on classes about growing and using medicinal plants, enticing speakers on topics ranging from biodynamic wine farming to the connections between health and open space, plus informal opportunities to speak directly with representatives of some great groups working on these topics in Portland.

 Discussion topics include: